This makes it onto the number one spot on our list for a good reason.

 If at any point down the line there is a legal dispute, or you need to collect on a tenant debt, having good records is key.

-Successful landlords are organised and know to keep all their information up to date and well filed - preferably digitally and backed-up online.
+Successful landlords are organized and know to keep all their information up to date and well filed - preferably digitally and backed-up online.

 Bad tenants cause big problems.
 They cause stress, they take up time to manage, and they can end up costing you a large amount of money.